 By the late 1990s in the U.S. it had become apparent that the growth of sake overseas was a long-term trend.
 Yet it was also apparent that there was a lack of knowledge about the different categories of sake, as well as the criteria for evaluating them.
 As a result, it was not uncommon for off-flavored sake, which may have been in an unrefrigerated warehouse for a year or more, to be sold to consumers.
 Not surprisingly, the people who tried such sakes were not likely to order them again.

 The Kokusai Sake Kai (International Sake Association), established in Honolulu in 1987, decided to address this situation by conducting a blind tasting of sakes being imported into the United States.
 Towards this end, the association contacted the Japan National Research Institute of Brewing and requested assistance in establishing judging procedures for use in the United States.
 It was decided to use a simplified version of the judging form used for the Japan National Sake Appraisal, which has been held annually since 1911.

 On September 28, 2001, ten judges from Japan and the U.S. participated in a blind tasting of 126 entries submitted by 42 breweries.
 Following this first U.S. National Sake Appraisal, the public was invited to sample all the entries at The Joy of Sake.
-In 2003 the event travelled San Francisco for the first time, followed by New York in 2004.
-This year public tasting events featuring Appraisal entries will be held in Honolulu, New York, Tokyo and London.
+This public tasting event traveled to San Francisco in 2003, to New York in 2004, to Tokyo in 2010 and to London in 2018.